alfvar/the-playbook/README.md

 # The Playbook
+Deprecated!
+I've move on to using Kubernetes for my homelab, see the repo "fruktsallad".
+Keeping this for reference.

 Manages my `docker-compose.yml` files and gives me backups for the Docker volumes that are important.
 The labels that are given to the backup repositories are defined in `inventory.yml` under `backup_volume`.
 The amount of backup servers can be scaled, and the backup repositories are stored per service rather than per user, to make it easier to delegate a task to a new machine and bring its data along with it.
 Like Kubernetes for snails.

 ## How to